And this is your rigorously vetted refugee guest host, Mark Stein.

 That's how brilliant the guy is.

-Open line, Black Friday on the EIB network.
+Open Line Black Friday on the EIB network.

 I love to hear.

-I love to hear from liberal callers, and I would especially love to hear uh from Bernie Sanders fans.
+And I would especially love to hear from Bernie Sanders fans.

-I think the last time I was sitting here, Bernie.
+I think the last time I was sitting here, Bernie, I've followed Bernie a long time.

 Don't get me wrong.

-There's no feel the burn.
+There's no feel-the-burn.

-Because he wimped out on the Hillary email thing in that first debate, and since then he's been he's uh every everyone saw that first debate and figured they'd just found four minimum wage uh uh film extras to play the part of Hillary's Opposition, because they were they were just it was like Gladys Knight and the Pips there, you know, they were the uh they were the boys behind her and uh and she just had the whole thing to herself.
+And since then, he's been everyone saw that first debate and figured they'd just found four minimum wage film extras to play the part of Hillary's opposition because they were just it was like Gladys Knight and the pips there.

 And Bernie, who was a serious contender, wimped out.